mansoorcheema/TrajectoryOptimizationLocalPlanner/README.md

-# Trajectory Optimization based LocalPlanner
+# Trajectory Optimization based Local Planner
-3D Voxels and Semantics based continous motion planner for Autonomous Driving.
-Uses 3D pointcloud and segmentation to create Voxels with semantic and sign distance field information and generate eucledean sign distance from voxel distance while using it to optimize a ploynomial based trajectory optimization problem.
-The Geometric data can be obtained using Lidar data along with RGB camera images to combine geometric information like vehicles and sematic information like lanes, road surface for planning safe and efficient paths. <br>
+3D Voxels and Semantics based continuous time motion planner for Autonomous Driving.
+Uses 3D pointcloud and segmentation to create Voxels with semantic and TSDF information, and generates Euclidean Sign Distance Fields from TSDF while using it to optimize a ploynomial based trajectory optimization problem.
+The Geometric data can be obtained using Lidar along with RGB camera images to combine geometric information like mesh and sematic information like lanes, road surface for planning safe and efficient paths. <br>
 Currently, a few simulated scenarios are provided to emulate a basic on road obstacle scenarios. <br>
 - SimpleScenario
     - A simple scenario of a single cylindrical obstacle